junxit/us-congress-bills-117/metadata.md

 - 2021-06-22 — Introduced in House
 - 2021-06-22 — Introduced in House
 - 2021-06-22 — Referred to the House Committee on Energy and Commerce.
+- 2021-06-23 — Referred to the Subcommittee on Communications and Technology.
+- 2021-06-30 — Subcommittee Hearings Held.
+- 2021-07-20 — Subcommittee on Communications and Technology Discharged.
+- 2021-07-21 — Committee Consideration and Mark-up Session Held.
+- 2021-07-21 — Ordered to be Reported (Amended) by Voice Vote.
+- 2021-10-26 — Placed on the Union Calendar, Calendar No. 113.
+- 2021-10-26 — Reported (Amended) by the Committee on Energy and Commerce.
+H. Rept.
+117-155.
+- 2021-10-26 — Reported (Amended) by the Committee on Energy and Commerce.
+H. Rept.
+117-155.